-- 1. The objective of the employee/student training and information program is to ensure that all individuals at risk are adequately trained and informed about: - a.
-The laboratory standard, 29 CFR 1910, - b.
-Safety Data Sheets, (SDS), - c. proper labeling, - d. the chemical hygiene plan, - e. the physical and health hazards associated with hazardous chemicals present in the laboratory, - f. the proper procedures to minimize risk of exposure, and - g. the proper response to accidents. - 2.
-All employees should be trained in the methods and observations that may be used to detect the presence or release of hazardous chemicals.
-Signs or symptoms of exposure (e.g., skin or eye irritation, shortness of breath, nausea or headache). - 3.
-Employees shall be informed of the signs and symptoms associated with exposures to hazardous chemicals used in the laboratory.
+- 1. The objective of the employee/student training and information program is to ensure that all individuals at risk are adequately trained and informed about:

+- a.
+The laboratory standard, 29 CFR 1910,

+- b.
+Safety Data Sheets, (SDS),

+- c. proper labeling,

+- d. the chemical hygiene plan,

+- e. the physical and health hazards associated with hazardous chemicals present in the laboratory, - f. the proper procedures to minimize risk of exposure, and - g. the proper response to accidents. - 2.
+Records of any employee training, air concentration monitoring, exposure assessments, medical consultations and medical examinations must be kept for at least thirty (30) years after the employee ceases employment with Randolph Community College. - 3.
+Such information shall be provided at the time of the employee's initial assignment to a work area where hazardous chemicals are present and prior to reassignments into other areas where there may be exposure situations. - 4.
+All employees should be trained in the methods and observations that may be used to detect the presence or release of hazardous chemicals. - 5.
+Employees shall be informed of the signs and symptoms associated with exposures to hazardous chemicals used in the laboratory. - 6.
+The frequency of refresher information and training shall be determined by Randolph Community College.